 Yes.
 All Filling The Void ministries (Inc., Tulsa, Denver and Dallas) are 501c3 non-profits per our IRS qualifying status.
 Learn more here.

-Is it ever ok to give money to a homeless person?
+Is it ok to give money to a homeless person?

 Absolutely not.
-It actually runs contrary to rehabilitative programs, providing a means for people to avoid shelters and services that will help them.
-Even small pocket change keeps people in their addictions.
+It runs contrary to rehabilitative programs, providing a means for people to avoid shelters & services that will help them.
+Even pocket change keeps people trapped in addiction.
 Read this story.